gozdemadendere/My_Portfolio_Projects/FLO_RFM_Analysis_Customer_Segmentation/README.md

 ### 1. BUSINESS PROBLEM / PROJECT OBJECTIVE
 FLO, one of the leading footwear companies in Turkey, aims to segment its customers based on their purchasing habits and develop strategies for each segment.

-Additionally, the questions listed in step 7, "Project's Business Questions," are expected to be answered.

 The dataset consists of historical purchase behaviors of customers who made their last purchases in 2020 - 2021 through OmniChannel (both online and offline) channels.